 Jackfruit is a large tropical fruit that has various uses depending on its ripeness.
 When very ripe, it can be eaten fresh and has a sweet taste similar to mango and pineapple.

 When young, however, the taste is fairly neutral and the jackfruit takes on other flavours that you add to it.
-Since young jackfruit also has a meaty, stringy consistency, it's become trendy as a meat alternative in vegan and vegetarian cooking (like in this vegan 'beef' stew).
+Since young jackfruit also has a meaty, stringy consistency, it's become popular as a meat alternative in plant-based cooking.

 Where can I buy jackfruit?